gardener/gardener/docs/development/high-availability.md

         matchLabels: ...
     ```

-## Convenient Application Of These Rules
+## Convenient Application of These Rules

 According to above scenarios and conventions, the `replicas`, `topologySpreadConstraints` or `affinity` settings of the deployed components might need to be adapted.